 Brunelcare Employee Data Notice

-This privacy notice is relevant to job applicants and current and former employees of Brunelcare.
+This data notice is relevant to job applicants and current and former employees of Brunelcare.
 If you have any queries about this notice or on how Brunelcare handles your personal data you are kindly requested to contact the Brunelcare Data Protection Officer.

 Brunelcare reserves its right to amend or replace this statement at any time.
 Prior notification about such a change would normally only be given if the rights of the individuals concerned could reasonably be expected to be negatively impacted.